Evan Longoria Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

+- The 7.5 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals have a 4.68 team ERA that ranks 25th among all league pitching staffs.
+- The Nationals have a 4.70 team ERA that ranks 25th among all MLB pitching staffs.

-- The Nationals give up the fifth-most home runs in baseball (82 total, 1.4 per game).
+- Nationals pitchers combine to allow the fifth-most home runs in baseball (83 total, 1.4 per game).

-- The left-hander last pitched on Wednesday against the Los Angeles Dodgers, when he went five innings, allowing three earned runs while giving up seven hits.
+- The righty's last time out came on Friday against the Philadelphia Phillies, when he threw 5 1/3 innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.